frictionlessdata/schema-collaboration/documentation/User.md

  * Using Docker and a sqlite3 database
  * Using Docker and a MariaDB database server (not included)

-A data manager with certain familiarity to the command line tools with Docker installed or Python3 installed should be able to install schema-collaboration in their computer.
+We have tried to make schema-collaboration easy to test without having the setup a database.
+Someone with certain familiarity to the shell with either Docker or Python3 installed should be able to install schema-collaboration in their computer to be used locally.

-In order to install it on a server to be used in production a system administrator will need to help to integrate with existing infrastructure (DNS, existing servers, virtual hosts, etc.).
+In order to install schema-collaboration on a server to be used in production a system administrator will need to help to integrate with existing infrastructure (DNS, existing servers, virtual hosts, backups, existing database, etc.).

-We have tried to make schema-collaboration easier to deploy and please let us know if anything could be done to make it easier for your institution.
+We have tried to make schema-collaboration easy to deploy.
+Let us know if you need anything implemented in schema-collaboration that would make deploying it for you easier and we will consider this.

-schema-collaboration will not hold any research data.
+schema-collaboration stores the Data package schemas but not research data.
 This is to keep the installation and administration of the application as easy as possible.
+It might be added in the future.

 ## User account types
+There are three different roles in the application:

  * *Data manager users:* they have access to the "management" area with individual login and password.
-All the data manager users have access to the same data sets.
-Find the login in the main page.
+All data manager users have access to the same data sets.
+The login link is in the main page and the username and password created during the installation
- * *Admin user:* this user, using the Django admin web section, can personalise status of the data packages and do actions that are not exposed to the data managers (for example delete or modify comments, delete data packages, etc.)
+ * *Admin user:* this user, using the Django admin web section, can add or remove different status of the data packages and do other actions that are not exposed to the data managers (for example delete or modify comments, delete data packages, etc.)
  * *Researchers:* they do not need any login/password.
 The data managers will send unique links to them in order to access their datasets.
 The system is designed this way to avoid creating users, making them keep/recover password, etc.

 ## Data manager login into schema-collaboration